AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 - South Carolina: *us-east1*

-For the following example, the server which gave the most balanced, and lowest average ping between two users based in Europe and Australia was in Iowa.
+For the following example, the server which gave the most balanced, and lowest average ping between two friends based in Europe and Australia was in Iowa.
 Salt Lake City would also be an excellent choice.

 .. figure:: img/hosting_guide_gcloud_10.jpg
     :align: center